brentp/smoove/README.md

 It both supports small cohorts in a single command, and population-level calling with 4 total steps, 2 of which are parallel by sample.

+There is a table on the precision and recall of smoove and duphold (which is used by smoove)[here](https://github.com/brentp/duphold#accuracy)

 It requires:

  + [lumpy and lumpy\_filter](https://github.com/arq5x/lumpy-sv)